 From Cajun fried whole turkeys to a whole smoked turkey breast with all the fixings, this site delivers quality, just-like-home-cooked food without the guesswork.
 Just heat the turkey in the oven for 60 to 75 minutes before serving and everyone will think you tediously tended to the bird all morning.

 Calling all vegans: You don't have to restrict yourself to a few lame side dishes this Thanksgiving.
-Purple Carrot, the vegan food subscription box, is offering a one-time plant-based Thanksgiving dinner available (without subscription) now until November 19th for just $65.
-Even non-vegans will enjoy the menu featuring things like hasselback butternut squash with cider glaze and rosemary pecan dukkah, rustic ciabatta stuffing with root vegetables and herb sausage, and cranberry citrus cake with coconut whip cream.
-Who needs turkey when you have all that?
+Last year, Purple Carrot, the vegan food subscription box, offered a one-time plant-based Thanksgiving dinner for just $65—no subscription required.